-Environmental qua ality indicator EQC Comments Compliance Toxicants in treated wastewater (TWW) Bioaccumulating toxicants EQG Concentrations of cadmium and mercury in the undiluted TWW stream were below the limit of reporting and the ANZG (2018) 80% species protection guideline Non- bioaccumulating toxicants and initial dilution EQG Initial dilution of 1:174 was sufficient to reduce non- bioaccumulating contaminant concentrations to below their ANZG (2018) 99% species protection guidelines Total toxicity of the mixture (TTM) EQG The TTM for the additive effect of ammonia, copper and zinc after initial dilution (0.515) was below the ANZG (2018) guideline value of 1.0 Whole of effluent toxicity testing EQG The lowest NOEC during the reporting period was 25%.
-Only four dilutions with background seawater are required to achieve this NOEC which is lower than the dilutions typically achieved at the LEPA boundary.
-Nutrient enrichment Chlorophyll-a EQG Median chlorophyll-a concentration within the high ecological protection area (HEPA) (0.30 μ g/L) was lower than the 80 th percentile of historical reference site concentrations (0.5 μ g/L).
-Light attenuation coefficient (LAC) EQG Median LAC within the HEPA ($0.077 \text{ Log}{10}/\text{m}$) was lower than the 80^{th} percentile of historical reference sites ($0.094 \text{ Log}{10}/\text{m}$).
+Environmental qua ality indicator EQC Comments Compliance Toxicants in treated wastewater (TWW) Bioaccumulating toxicants EQG Concentrations of cadmium and mercury in the undiluted TWW stream were below the limit of reporting and the ANZG (2018) 80% species protection guideline (36 and 1.4 μg/L, respectively) Non- bioaccumulating toxicants and initial dilution EQG Initial dilution of 1:104 was sufficient to reduce non- bioaccumulating contaminant concentrations to below their ANZG (2018) 99% species protection guidelines Total toxicity of the mixture (TTM) EQG The TTM for the additive effect of ammonia, copper and zinc after initial dilution (0.79) did not exceeded the ANZG (2018) guideline value of 1.0 Whole of effluent toxicity testing EQG The lowest NOEC during the reporting period was 12.5%.
+Eight dilutions with background seawater are required to achieve this NOEC which is lower than the dilutions typically achieved at the LEPA boundary.
+Nutrient enrichment Chlorophyll-a EQG Median chlorophyll-a concentration within the high ecological protection area (HEPA) (0.20 μ g/L) was lower than the 80 th percentile of historical reference site concentrations (0.5 μ g/L).
+Light attenuation coefficient (LAC) EQG Median LAC within the HEPA (0.075 Log{10} /m) was lower than the 80^{th} percentile of historical reference sites (0.094 Log{10} /m).
 Phytoplankton blooms Phytoplankton biomass (measured as chlorophyll-a) EQG There were no instances where median chlorophyll-a concentrations in the HEPA exceeded 3-times the median of reference sites.
 Chlorophyll-a did not exceed 3 times the median concentrations of reference sites at any site on any occasion.
-Physical chemistry Organic enrichment EQG Dissolved oxygen saturation remained above 90% saturation at all times.
-Notosi Salinity EQG Median salinity at individual sites within the HEPA was within the 20 th and 80 th percentile of reference site data
+Physical chemistry Organic enrichment EQG Dissolved oxygen saturation within the HEPA remained above 90% saturation at all times.
+Salinity EQG Median salinity at individual sites within the HEPA were below the 20 th percentile of the natural salinity range at 100 m and 350 m.
+EQS There were no reported deaths of marine organisms from anthropogenically sourced salinity stress at Swanbourne over the summer monitoring period